hikreschool/phoenix-leadership-assessment/README.md

 # Notes
 1. This challenge is more difficult than the past challenges
-2. No To-Dos, so you have to think of your approach
+2. No To-Dos, so you have to think your own approach
 3. Assets already contains photos of Mark Zuckerberg, Jeff Bezos, etc.

 # App Demo